 Not gonna lie, this part sucked.
 It was a painstaking process to dig everything out perfectly to the shape of the pond.
 The process was basically dig, test fit, dig, test fit, dig, test fit, dig test fit, repeated 300x for over two hours.

 Lucky for us, we live in an area where the top layer of earth is just soft sand.
 We were also lucky that we didn’t run into any surprises… like roots or pipes.
 My shovel actually hit of one of our pool pipes but it was right on the edge of our pond area and just barely out of the way… whew!
 Make sure to consider what might be underground when planning.

 After cleaning it out and replacing the dirt/bark around the edges, we started filling up and arranging the rocks around the edges.

-Brad purchased this UV filter complete with a fountain from Lowe’s for $129.
+I purchased this floating fountain from Lowe’s for $129.

 The UV light inside the filter cleans algae and keeps the water aerated.
-It also has a fountain and LED lighting which Brad thought was the coolest thing ever.
-It even changes water patterns.
+It also has a fountain and LED lighting, and you can even change the water patterns.

 My favorite part is the waterfall.
-For this, Brad picked up a simple pump at Lowe’s and 5 feet of clear hose for $45:
+For this, we picked up a simple pump at Lowe’s and 5 feet of clear hose for $45:

 To build the waterfall, we stacked the largest rocks at the back of the pond and strategically fed the tube up and over, (hidden by the rocks so you can’t see it) keeping the pump submerged at the bottom.